ethanjli/ethanj.li/src/posts/2021/01/unyielding-foundations.md

 ## Acknowledgements

-Thanks to Saltzer & Kaashoek's textbook [Principles of Computer System Design: An Introduction](https://dl.acm.org/doi/book/10.5555/1594884) for the concepts discussed in this post, as well as other principles and insights which have deeply influenced how I think about systems.
+Thanks to Saltzer & Kaashoek's textbook [Principles of Computer System Design: An Introduction](https://dl.acm.org/doi/book/10.5555/1594884) for the concepts discussed in this post, as well as other principles and insights which have deeply influenced how I think about designing robust systems.